18 Mar Licorice Tea

 The winter and spring are seasons with cold and damp weather.
 Our bodies assimilate these external qualities and it can create congestion, mucus buildup and phlegm.
 When the lymphatic system gets congested, it can lead to sore throats, runny noses, respiratory infections and the flu.
 But you can keep things clear with the help of some licorice tea.

-Licorice is anti-inflammatory and clears mucus.
-It can soothe a sore throat and is beneficial for treating the common cold.
-Drink one to two cups a day when you are experiencing congestion or a sore throat.
+Licorice tea is anti-inflammatory and clears mucus.
+It can soothe a sore throat and is beneficial for fighting symptoms related to the common cold.
+Drink one to two cups a day when you are experiencing congestion in the lungs or a sore throat.

 Makes 1 cup